Don't wait, start saving!

 Depending on the size of system you want, Darwin homeowners can typically expect to save between $1,200 – $1,900 off their bill each quarter ($6,000 – $7,000 per year) on our solar packages.
 There are huge rebates for solar batteries, so holding onto your energy for when you are home in the evening is even easier and cost effective.

 As standard we utilise every local and national rebate possible, bringing the price of your complete solar system as low as possible.
-Darwin residents can expect upwards of $13,000+ off the cost of their solar and battery systems.
+Darwin residents can expect huge discounts and rebates off the cost of their solar and battery systems.
 Rebates have dropped every year, best to get your quote before further drops!

 We’ve installed hundreds of residential Darwin Solar Systems, each property is unique and built in their own way.
 We offer free in-home solar consultations and property inspections to get a better understanding of your energy needs, the solar system is then quoted for on the day, so no waiting around.
 Get your quote now and we’ll contact you for an inspection.